pingcap/docs/tidb-cloud/monitor-newrelic-integration.md

 1. Log in to [New Relic](https://one.newrelic.com/).
 2. Go to the [TiDB Cloud dashboard page](TBD) on **Add Data** page in New Relic.
-3. Chose your accountid and create the dashboard in New Relic.
+3. Choose your account ID and create the dashboard in New Relic.

 ## Pre-built dashboard